generalchuckles-cm/chucklesOS/README.md

 It makes use of the Limine bootloader.

+CHANGELOG (07.22.26):
+Fixed the NES emulator.
+Runs mapper 4 games properly, speed issues should be fixed.

 CHANGELOG (05.02.26):
 Fixed some minor bugs.
 Removed broken things like the xHCI driver, iGPU driver that doesnt work, cpl, cpc, etc